Loyalty & Reward Programmes

 The key to cost-effective programme management lies in understanding that modern consumers value personalisation over pure monetary benefits.
 Through careful reward structure design, businesses can reduce their financial outlay while increasing customer engagement.

 Here is a detailed cost comparison between building a loyalty programme in-house versus purchasing an outsourced solution.
-When opting for an outsourced solution, all aspects of platform technology, tech support, integration, ongoing updates and marketing support are bundled together into one manageable monthly cost.
+With an outsourced solution, all essential aspects of a loyalty platform is bundled together in one manageable monthly cost:

 Cost of loyalty programmes build v buy